 Our law firm represents executors in a will and successor trustees in a living trust.
 Without estate pre-planning, your assets and debts are intestate.
 The Boutty Law Firm P.A. will assist a court-appointed personal representative, in the settling of an estate.
 In all of these roles, there are many complex responsibilities, such as the valuation of an estate, locating assets, creditors and claims against the estate, notifying beneficiaries, paying current and delinquent taxes, minimizing estate taxes, and the filing of necessary legal documents.
 To expedite the closing of an estate, our experienced attorneys provide sound, legal advice, and assistance in every scenario, including disputes that may arise, such as will and trust contests.

-Call The Boutty Law Firm P.A. at our Winter Park, Florida office at 407-622-1395, for an appointment to secure the future of your estate.
+Call The Boutty Law Firm P.A. at our Maitland, Florida office at 407-622-1395, for an appointment to secure the future of your estate.